uk-gov-mirror/osgeouk.website/foss4guk2025/callfortalks/index.md

 ### Workshops
 If you're passionate about a topic and you're skilful at conveying your hands-on knowledge and experience to others, this is for you!
 We are aiming to offer a diverse range of workshops for a variety of skill levels.
 Workshops can be 1 or 2hrs long.
 Workshops will be held alongside the General Sessions over the conference days Wednesday Oct 1st and Thursday Oct 2nd.

-**Please visit the [FOSS4G:UK 2025 pretalx event page](https://talks.osgeo.org/foss4g-uk-2025/cfp) hosted by osgeo.org to submit your proposal for a talk or workshop today.**

-### The deadline for all submissions is midnight on Friday July 18th.
+### The deadline for submissions has now passed - we're reviewing all proposals and will be in touch with all submitters as soon as we can.